adobe/aem-project-archetype/README.md

 `amp`                     | `n`            | Enable [AMP](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/developing/amp.html) support for genenerated project templates.
 `enableDynamicMedia`      | `n`            | Enabled foundation DynamicMedia components in project policy settings and activates Dynamic Media features in Core Image component's policy.
-`enableSSR`    | `n`            | Option to enable SSR for the front-end project
+`enableSSR`    | `n`            | Option to enable SSR for the front-end project `precompiledScripts`  | `n`     | Option to [precompile](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/precompiled-bundled-scripts.html) the server-side scripts from `ui.apps` and attach them to the build as a secondary bundle artifact in the `ui.apps` project. `aemVersion` should be set to `cloud`.

 ## System Requirements